 The ARC node provides a dedicated ARC visitors' room equipped with workstations, switches for laptops and a conference phone.
-The workstations can access all the necessary data and software for the proposal stage, ALMA data reduction and ALMA archive search.
+The workstations are connected to a dedicated local high-performance server that runs all the latest ALMA software necessary for the proposal stage, data reduction and ALMA archive search.
 Up to three visitors can be accommodated simultaneously and the visitors' office is located next to a dedicated parent-child office.

-In addition to face-to-face support, the German node offers support in the special areas of polarimetry and advanced data analysis and modelling.
-The advanced analysis includes work with the Cologne Database for Molecular Spectroscopy and a number of tools developed in-house.
+In addition to user support and technical work, the German ARC node reaches out to the local community with community meetings, a monthly newsletter and talks at seminars and conferences.
 ARC node members are also active in teaching the fundamentals of radio interferometry, CASA tutorials and public outreach.